rickystuart1/kickstarter-analysis/README.md

 ## Overview of Project

 ### Purpose

-  Our customer wants to organize a Kickstarter campaign for the play that she is wanting to get funding for.
+  Louise, our customer wants to organize a Kickstarter campaign for the play that she is wanting to get funding for.
 She has asked us to create an analysis for her to be able to compare other campaigns in the same industry and see how successful they were in securing funding.
-The purpose of this analysis was to use data from Kickstarters website and organize and visualize how different campaigns fared in relation to their launch dates and their funding goals.
+The purpose of this analysis was to use data from Kickstarters website and \
+  organize and visualize how different campaigns fared in relation to their launch dates and their funding goals.

 ## Analysis and Challenges